MEETINGS, MEETINGS, MEETINGS

 WHO BELONGS TO PPAG

-Peel Poverty Action Group (PPAG) is composed of people who are homeless, who are struggling, service providers, advocates and individuals working towards the elimination of poverty in the Region of Peel.
+Peel Poverty Action Group (PPAG) is composed of people who are homeless, who are struggling, service providers, labour unions, advocates, politicians, and individuals working towards the elimination of poverty in the Region of Peel.

 HOW WE BEGAN